akestoridis/atusb-attacks/README.md

 $ sudo make dfu ATTACKID=01
 ```

+If the flashing process failed, unplug your ATUSB from your host machine and retry while the LED of your ATUSB is turned on immediately after plugging it into your host machine again.

-After compiling and flashing the firmware image, executing the following command should display the configuration of the ATUSB as an IEEE 802.15.4 interface, including its phyname (e.g., `phy1`) and its devname (e.g., `wpan0`).
+After successfully compiling and flashing the firmware image, executing the following command should display the configuration of the ATUSB as an IEEE 802.15.4 interface, including its phyname (e.g., `phy1`) and its devname (e.g., `wpan0`):
 ```console
 $ iwpan dev
 ```